Exodus 38

 Notes

 מִזְבַּח הָעֹלָה ("the altar of burnt offering") — The word מִזְבֵּחַ derives from זָבַח ("to slaughter, sacrifice") and literally means "a place of slaughter."
-The עֹלָה ("burnt offering") comes from עָלָה ("to go up, ascend") — the offering that "goes up" entirely in smoke to God.
-Unlike other sacrifices where portions were eaten, the burnt offering was completely consumed on the altar, representing total consecration to God.
+The עֹלָה ("burnt offering") comes from עָלָה ("to go up, ascend"), the offering that "goes up" entirely in smoke to God.
+Unlike sacrifices of which portions were eaten, the burnt offering was wholly consumed on the altar, representing total consecration to God.
 The instructions for this altar were given in Exodus 27:1-8.

 The altar's dimensions — five cubits by five cubits by three cubits (roughly 7.5 feet square and 4.5 feet tall) — made it the largest single piece of furniture in the tabernacle complex.
-Its square shape symbolized completeness and stability.
-The acacia wood core overlaid with bronze made it both portable and fire-resistant.
-Bronze (נְחֹשֶׁת) is the metal associated with judgment and endurance throughout the tabernacle — it is used for everything in the outer court where sin was dealt with, while gold is reserved for the interior where God's presence dwelt.
+Its square shape suggests completeness and stability.
+The acacia wood core, overlaid with bronze, made it both portable and able to withstand fire.
+Bronze (נְחֹשֶׁת) is associated throughout the tabernacle with judgment and endurance: it is used in the outer court, where sin is addressed, while gold is reserved for the interior, where God's presence dwells.

 קַרְנֹתָיו ("its horns") — The horns on the four corners of the altar served both practical and symbolic purposes.
-Blood from the sacrifices was applied to the horns (Leviticus 4:7, Leviticus 4:18), making them the point of atonement.
-The horns also functioned as a place of refuge — a person fleeing for his life could grasp the horns of the altar to claim sanctuary (1 Kings 1:50-51, 1 Kings 2:28).
-The phrase מִמֶּנּוּ הָיוּ קַרְנֹתָיו ("from it were its horns") emphasizes that the horns were not attached separately but formed as one piece with the altar, signifying the organic unity of judgment and mercy.
+Blood from the sacrifices was applied to them (Leviticus 4:7, Leviticus 4:18), making them a focal point of atonement.
+They also functioned as a place of refuge: a person fleeing for his life could grasp the horns of the altar to seek sanctuary (1 Kings 1:50-51, 1 Kings 2:28).
+The phrase מִמֶּנּוּ הָיוּ קַרְנֹתָיו ("from it were its horns") emphasizes that the horns were not attached separately but made as one piece with the altar, underscoring the unity of judgment and mercy.

-נְבוּב לֻחֹת עָשָׂה אֹתוֹ ("hollow, with boards, he made it") — The altar was not a solid block but a hollow frame of boards.
-This served a practical purpose: it made the altar light enough to carry on the march through the wilderness.
-Some scholars suggest the hollow interior was filled with earth or stones when the altar was set up for use, in accordance with the principle of Exodus 20:24 that altars should be made of earth or uncut stone.
+נְבוּב לֻחֹת עָשָׂה אֹתוֹ ("hollow, with boards, he made it") — The altar was not solid but a hollow frame of boards.
+This had a practical purpose: it made the altar light enough to carry through the wilderness.
+Some scholars suggest the interior was filled with earth or stones when the altar was in use, in keeping with the principle of Exodus 20:24 that altars should be made of earth or uncut stone.
 The word נְבוּב ("hollow") comes from a root meaning "to be hollowed out" and appears only here and in the parallel instruction in Exodus 27:8.

 The Bronze Basin from the Women's Mirrors (v.
 8)